 The WNM Sleep Mode Element field contains a WNM Sleep Mode element that is requested by a non-AP STA, as described in 9.4.2.80 (WNM Sleep Mode element).

-The TFS Request Elements field contains one or more TFS Request elements to specify the traffic filters that are requested by a non-AP STA, as defined in 9.4.2.78 (TFS Request element).
+The TFS Request Elements field contains zero or more TFS Request elements to specify the traffic filters that are requested by a non-AP STA, as defined in 9.4.2.78 (TFS Request element).

 The OCI Element field is optionally present, and contains an OCI element as defined in 9.4.2.235 (OCI element).